OrlinVasilev/neonephos_website/src/docs/events/2025_12_10_NeoNephos_Community_Call.md

 # December Community Call

 Learn more about NeoNephos by joining our upcoming community call on December 10th at 4:00 pm CET for our last Community Call this year!
-The agenda is to be announced.
+Our project Open Resource Discovery will hold a presentation.
+Additionally, Platform Mesh will provide an update.

 **Zoom Session Link**